open-webtech/go-load-balancer/README.md

 ```

 ### Random

-The random load balancer, as its name implies, matches clients and servers by random.
-Its constructor accepts a function called _seed_ to initialize the random number generator state to allow the state customization e.g. for debugging using rand.Seed(1).
+The random load balancer, as its name implies, matches clients and servers randomly.
+Its constructor accepts a function called `seed` to initialize the random number generator state.
+To customize the state for debugging, use `rand.Seed(1)` for example.

 ```golang
 func main() {